Steering committee

 Fraunhofer-Gesellschaft, Communications Officer

-Ann-Kathrin Lindemann is a consultant in the Communications Management and Fraunhofer Forum Berlin department at the headquarters of the Fraunhofer-Gesellschaft zur Förderung der angewandten Forschung e.V. in Munich, where she works in the areas of communications controlling and quality assurance, among others.
-Prior to this, she worked at the Federal Institute for Risk Assessment in the Risk Communication Department, where she researched the impact and evaluation of risk and health communication.
-Her education includes an MA in Science Journalism from City, University of London and internships at various media companies.
+Ann-Kathrin Lindemann is a consultant in the department Communications Management and Fraunhofer Forum Berlin at the headquarters of FFraunhofer-Gesellschaft zur Förderung der angewandten Forschung e.
+V. in Munich, where her responsibilities include communications controlling and quality assurance.
+Prior to this, the communications scientist, who holds a doctorate, worked at the Federal Institute for Risk Assessment in the Risk Communication Department, where she researched the impact and evaluation of risk and health communication.
+Her education includes an MA in Science Journalism from City, University of London, as well as internships at various media companies.

-Dr. Ann-Kathrin Lindemann, Communications Officer Fraunhofer-Gesellschaft
+Dr. Ann-Kathrin Lindemann, Communications Officer, Fraunhofer-Gesellschaft

 Ulrich Meyer